2025–26 Liga Nusantara: Group D

-Knockout stage
+Knockout round

-In the knockout stage, the four teams from each group will face each other in two home-and-away legs.
-The champion, runner-up, and third-place finishers of the 2025–26 Liga Nusantara will be promoted to the 2026–27 Championship.
+In the knockout round, the eight teams from each group will face each other in single leg match.
+The finalists and promotion play-off winner of the 2025–26 Liga Nusantara will be promoted to the 2026–27 Championship, while two relegation play-off losers along with four sixth-placed team in regular round will be relegated to 2026–27 Liga 4.